Learner First Model Part 3

 If you’re a larger organization with a sizeable training budget, you can use emerging technologies to locate knowledge gaps in real time.
 Adaptive learning platforms are a great example of an emerging learner-first technology.

 The final step in defining your learning goals is to combine your learning requirements with your knowledge gaps.

-By starting with what your learners need to learn, and taking away what they already know, it will allow you to identify the knowledge that you need to share in your training to hit your learning goals.
+By starting with what your learners need to learn, and taking away what they already know, it will allow you to identify the knowledge you need to share in your training to meet learning goals.

 The following equation puts it simply:

 Complete the above for each of your learner personas.
 As a result, it will give you a detailed and accurate list of learning goals.